 Starting with the Griffith and Chimaera, TVR Power will be marketing their OEM chassis from the middle of March.
 Dom Trickett of TVR Power explains, “TVR Power believes firmly in supplying genuine OEM parts wherever possible.
 It maintains the authenticity of the vehicle and can only help to enhance its resale value.
 But sourcing replacement OEM chassis has always been a sticking point, until now.
 TVR Power uses RT Racing exclusively for all its chassis repair work and so partnering with them to produce OEM chassis was a no brainer.
 And it allows us to offer a top quality genuine OEM product at a very affordable price.”

-The new TVR Power OEM chassis, which will initially be available for every variant of Griffith and Chimaera, will be on sale for just £2,499 plus VAT - that’s astonishingly less than £3k including VAT.
+The new TVR Power OEM chassis, which will initially be available for every variant of Griffith and Chimaera, will be on sale for just £3,750 plus VAT -shipping costs will be additional.

 Not only that, but they will also be available off the shelf.
 Dom continues, “Whilst both TVR Power and RT Racing are happy to offer a full strip down, replacement and rebuild service, that isn’t what the new OEM chassis is all about.
 Our main aim is to offer these OEM replacement parts the same as most other replacement parts; off the shelf.

 So you should be able to drive in, pay for your new chassis and drive off with it.
 You will also have the option for us to ship your new chassis to whichever TVR service centre may be carrying out the replacement work for you.
 We are offering the customer full flexibility.”
 The new OEM chassis will be kept in stock at both TVR Power and RT Racing in standard whitepowder coat, but many other colours are available upon request.

 A full complement of matching OEM wishbones are also available along with bolt kits, bush kits and pretty much everything else you will need to complete your rebuild.